 Other than the clothes I wore, I brought one more set of clothes just in case I had to stay in the hospital more than 1-2 days.
 I wore a pair of comfortable tennis shoes but also packed a pair of sandals in case I needed them around the hospital.

 It turned out that I didn’t need the sandals, just socks with sole grips.
-As TKR surgery has evolved, the time in the hospital has decreased and patients like me can return home fairly quickly.
+As TKR surgery has evolved, the time in the hospital has decreased and patients like me can return home fairly quick.

 I was in and out within 2 days.